 Always check with your vet before introducing any changes to your dog’s diet, including whether or not you should give your dog hemp oil and how much.

-If your dog’s diet is high in chicken, don’t give him a hemp oil supplement.
+If your dog’s diet is high in chicken, don’t give them a hemp oil supplement.
 Both chicken and hemp oil contain a lot of polyunsaturated fats, so combining them can create a dietary imbalance.

-If you notice signs of illness in your dog after feeding him hemp oil, such as acting lethargic or refusing to eat, discontinue use and talk to your vet.
+If you notice signs of illness in your dog after feeding them hemp oil, such as acting lethargic or refusing to eat, discontinue use and talk to your vet.